cu-nil/cu-nil.github.io/collections/_memos/3-ethno-guide.md

 Olivia
 Aya

 ## Works Cited

 Bowker, Geoffrey C., and Susan Leigh Star.
-1999.
-Sorting Things Out: Classification and Its Consequences.
+1999. *Sorting Things Out: Classification and Its Consequences*.
 Cambridge, MA: MIT Press.

 Burawoy, Michael.
 1998.
-“The Extended Case Method.”
-Sociological Theory 16 (1): 4–33.
+“The Extended Case Method.” *Sociological Theory* 16 (1): 4–33.

 Clifford, James.
 1986.
 “Introduction: Partial Truths.”
-In Writing Culture: The Poetics and Politics of Ethnography, edited by James Clifford and George E. Marcus, 1–26.
+In *Writing Culture: The Poetics and Politics of Ethnography*, edited by James Clifford and George E. Marcus, 1–26.
 Berkeley: University of California Press.

 Edwards, Paul N. 2003.
 “Infrastructure and Modernity: Force, Time, and Social Organization in the History of Sociotechnical Systems.”
-In Modernity and Technology, edited by Thomas J. Misa, Philip Brey, and Andrew Feenberg, 185–225.
+In *Modernity and Technology*, edited by Thomas J. Misa, Philip Brey, and Andrew Feenberg, 185–225.
 Cambridge, MA: MIT Press.

 Emerson, Robert M., Rachel I. Fretz, and Linda L. Shaw.
-1995.
-Writing Ethnographic Fieldnotes.
+1995. *Writing Ethnographic Fieldnotes*.
 Chicago: University of Chicago Press.

 Geertz, Clifford.
-1973.
-The Interpretation of Cultures.
+1973. *The Interpretation of Cultures*.
 New York: Basic Books.

 Gillespie, Tarleton.
-2018.
-Custodians of the Internet: Platforms, Content Moderation, and the Hidden Decisions That Shape Social Media.
+2018. *Custodians of the Internet: Platforms, Content Moderation, and the Hidden Decisions That Shape Social Media*.
 New Haven, CT: Yale University Press.

 Hargittai, Eszter.
 2020.
-“Potential Biases in Big Data: Omitted Voices on Social Media.”
-Annals of the American Academy of Political and Social Science 659 (1): 63–76.
+“Potential Biases in Big Data: Omitted Voices on Social Media.” *Annals of the American Academy of Political and Social Science* 659 (1): 63–76.

 Larkin, Brian.
 2013.
-“The Politics and Poetics of Infrastructure.”
-Annual Review of Anthropology 42: 327–43.
+“The Politics and Poetics of Infrastructure.” *Annual Review of Anthropology* 42: 327–43.

 Lessig, Lawrence.
-1999.
-Code and Other Laws of Cyberspace.
+1999. *Code and Other Laws of Cyberspace*.
 New York: Basic Books.

 Marcus, George E. 1995.
-“Ethnography In/Of the World System: The Emergence of Multi-Sited Ethnography.”
-Annual Review of Anthropology 24: 95–117.
+“Ethnography In/Of the World System: The Emergence of Multi-Sited Ethnography.” *Annual Review of Anthropology* 24: 95–117.

 Malinowski, Bronisław.
-1922.
-Argonauts of the Western Pacific.
+1922. *Argonauts of the Western Pacific*.
 London: Routledge.

 Park, Robert E. 1915.
-“The City: Suggestions for the Study of Human Nature in the Urban Environment.”
-American Journal of Sociology 20 (5): 577–612.
+“The City: Suggestions for the Study of Human Nature in the Urban Environment.” *American Journal of Sociology* 20 (5): 577–612.

 Rabinow, Paul.
-1977.
-Reflections on Fieldwork in Morocco.
+1977. *Reflections on Fieldwork in Morocco*.
 Berkeley: University of California Press.

 Shaw, Aaron, and Benjamin Mako Hill.
 2014.
 “Laboratories of Oligarchy?
-How the Iron Law Extends to Peer Production.”
-Journal of Communication 64 (2): 215–238.
+How the Iron Law Extends to Peer Production.” *Journal of Communication* 64 (2): 215–238.

 Star, Susan Leigh, and Karen Ruhleder.
 1996.
-“Steps Toward an Ecology of Infrastructure: Design and Access for Large Information Spaces.”
-Information Systems Research 7 (1): 111–134.
+“Steps Toward an Ecology of Infrastructure: Design and Access for Large Information Spaces.” *Information Systems Research* 7 (1): 111–134.

 Yi Tenen, Dennis.
-2017.
-Plain Text: The Poetics of Computation.
+2017. *Plain Text: The Poetics of Computation*.
 Stanford, CA: Stanford University Press.

 Yi Tenen, Dennis, and Maxwell Foxman.
 2014.
-“Book Piracy as Peer Preservation.”
-Computational Culture 4.
+“Book Piracy as Peer Preservation.” *Computational Culture* 4.